|Virtual classroom or face-to-face

 Continuing your learning

-Delegates may also benefit from attending the Payroll & HR Legislation Update as this course helps build delegates expertise and confidence by providing detailed explanations and practical information about recent, current and proposed changes in tax, NICs, employment law, deductions and statutory payments.
+Delegates may also benefit from attending the Payroll update as this course helps build delegates expertise and confidence by providing detailed explanations and practical information about recent, current and proposed changes in tax, NICs, employment law, deductions and statutory payments.

 Those delegates wishing to enhance their career opportunities through the achievement of an industry recognised qualification may benefit from completing The Foundation Degree in Payroll Management.
 This qualification gives students an in-depth understanding of payroll and the relevant legislation and provides students with the tools required to develop and enhance their managerial skills.